A Bright First Day for Tidal Disruption Event: Simulation Set-up

 Equation~\ref{eq:gasdensity} - Equation~\ref{eq:gasenergy} are hydrodynamic equations for gas, where $\rho$, $\vel$, $E=E_{g}+(1/2)\rho v^{2}$ are fluid density, velocity and total energy density.
 We assume gas is ideal, so gas internal energy $E_{g}$ and pressure $P$ are related by $E_{g}=P/(\gamma-1)$. $\textsf{P}$ is the pressure tensor.
 In the right-hand side of Equation~\ref{eq:gasmom} and Equation~\ref{eq:gasenergy}, radiation couples with gas through the components of the radiation four force $-\mathbf{G}$ and $-cG^{0}$, which are the momentum and energy imparting from radiation to gas.
 We adopt the generalized Newtonian gravitational description from \citet{tejeda2013accurate}.
 The gravitational force and gravitational potential are $\rho\mathbf{a}_{\rm grav}$ and $\rho\mathbf{a}_{\rm grav}\cdot\vel$, we list the detailed implementation in Appendix~\ref{appendix:grav}.

 Equation~\ref{eq:RT} - Equation~\ref{eq:radpressure} represent the frequency integrated radiation transfer equation and the source terms couple to the gas momentum and energy.
 In the Athena++ implementation, the specific intensities $I$ are first transformed to the fluid comoving frame, where the opacities and emissivities are the simplest.
-The radiation source terms $S_{I}$, $\mathbf{G}$ and $cG^{0}$ are evaluated and updated implicitly along with the comoving frame gas internal energy equation.
-The intensities are then transformed back to the lab frame, and the resulting source terms are evaluated by integrating the intensities over angle as described in \citet{jiang2021implicit}.
+The radiation source terms $S_{I}$ is evaluated and updated implicitly along with the comoving frame gas internal energy equation.
+The intensities are then transformed back to the lab frame, and the resulting energy and momentum source terms $\mathbf{G}$ and $cG^{0}$ are evaluated by integrating the intensities over angle as described in \citet{jiang2021implicit}.
 Here, $c$ is the light speed. $I_{0}$ and $J_{0}$ are the comoving frame intensity and mean intensity. $\textbf{n}$ is the unit vector corresponding to rays in discretized angular grids, with the same angular discretization in \citet{davis2012radiation}.
 In the simulations, we used $n_{\mu}=3$ angles per octant, resulting $n_{\rm oct}n_{\mu}(n_{\mu}+1)/2=48$ angles in $n_{\rm oct}=8$ octants. $\Gamma=\Gamma(\textbf{n}, \vel)=\gamma(1-\textbf{n}\cdot\vel/c)$ is the scaled Lorentz factor, with $\gamma=1/\sqrt{1-(v/c)^{2}}$ is the Lorentz factor.
 Equation~\ref{eq:radenergy} and \ref{eq:radpressure} represent radiation's effect on gas energy and momentum.
 In the source term, $a_{R}$ is the radiation constant, $\kappas$ and $\kappaa$ are scattering opacity and Rosseland mean absorption opacity, $\kappa_{\delta P}$ is the difference between the Planck mean and Rosseland mean opacity.
-We use OPAL opacity \citep{iglesias1996updated} for the $\kappa_{\delta P}$ and $\kappaa$ based on the local gas density and temperature, and assume $\kappas=0.34~\rm cm^{2}~g^{-1}$.
-In the code, we solve the unit-less equations with the scaling of density $\rho_{0}=10^{-10}\rm g~cm^{-3}$, velocity $v_{0}=0.01c$ and length $l_{0}=r_{\rm s}=2.95\times10^{12}$cm.
-In the rest of paper, we report unit-less quantities unless explicitly specified.